 - Take advantage of already existing content your marketing department has created and distribute it through email marketing, social media channels like LinkedIn (and others that make sense for your industry), webinars, blogs, your website, press releases, among other channels.

 - Utilize sales templates to help you pinpoint the perfect process that works for you.

 - Take the opportunity to capitalize on the experience and success of those who have come before you.
 Email templates can help you perfect your messaging, staying consistent with your company’s brand and which will help you to optimize past success already built from your company.

 - Employ the practice of consistency and repetition to communicate with decision makers to help them retain what is important about your product/service.
 You want to be memorable!

 *“Power Pipeline Score,” developed by the Bridge Group to compare the effectiveness of sales development groups against one another.

 Give Your Reps Better Leads to Follow-Up With

 How much time do your SDRs spend looking for somebody to call?
 If you want to fill your pipeline with quality leads, Intelemark can help.
 Our B2B sales lead generation campaigns allow us to identify prospects on your behalf who are not only willing, but anxious to talk to one of your reps.
+A highly qualified lead beats cold calling every time!
 Request more information or schedule a test campaign to learn how a customized B2B telemarketing campaign can drive leads (and results) for your organization!